Law Society Tribunal Rules of Practice and Procedure

 5.2 Service is deemed to be effective:

-- if the document is faxed, e-mailed, hand delivered or delivered by courier before 5 p.m. on a business day, on that day;
+- if the document is served, other than by mail, before 5 p.m. on a business day, on that day;

-- if the document is faxed, e-mailed, hand delivered or delivered by courier on a holiday or after 5 p.m. on a business day, on the next business day;
+- if the document is served, other than by mail, on a holiday or after 5 p.m. on a business day, on the next business day;

 - if the document is mailed, on the fifth business day after mailing.